Museum of Riverside

 In 1948, the Museum was relocated to its current facility, a former U.S. Post Office built in 1912.
 And in 1954, the Museum officially established a Botanical Section.
 During the early years, renowned naturalist Edmund C. Jaeger became the museum’s Curator of Plants.

-Located in one of the fastest-growing and most environmentally threatened areas in the U.S., the Museum of Riverside’s Natural History Collection is an important resource for research and interpretation of local environmental history, natural hazards, and conservation issues facing the area’s populace, ranging from the effects of air pollution on plant communities to the plight of endangered species.
+Located in one of the fastest-growing and most environmentally threatened areas in the U.S., the Museum of Riverside’s Natural History Collection is an important resource for research and interpretation of local environmental history, natural hazards, and conservation issues facing the area’s populace, ranging from the effect of air pollution on plant communities to the plight of endangered species.

 The cultural collections at the Museum of Riverside provide a look into the diversity of our community and the cultural history of the region.